 Believe it or not, our time in Australia is almost over (cue the tears)!
 It is actually so crazy that we are almost leaving — it feels like we just got here!
 But the Australia round up is for another post!

-As I have explained many times in these Australia posts, Trevor and I are staying about an hour and a half outside of Melbourne with his grandparents.
-Therefore, most of our days have been spent on the Peninsula.
-However, Trevor and I have managed to do a few days trips up to the city in the past few weeks.
+As I have explained many times in these Australia posts, I am staying about an hour and a half outside of Melbourne.
+Therefore, most of m,y days have been spent on the Peninsula.
+However, I have managed to do a few days trips up to the city in the past few weeks.

 This really cool alleyway is called Dugraves St. There are all sorts of streets like this, called arcades, that have tiny shops all along it.
 We grabbed a coffee in one during our first Melbourne trip and it was super cool!